- Published on Monday, 03 March 2014 11:39 03 March 2014

-- Written by RICHARD PANZER, Applied Unificationism, March 3, 2014 RICHARD PANZER, Applied Unificationism, March 3, 2014
+- Contributed by RICHARD PANZER, Applied Unificationism, March 3, 2014 RICHARD PANZER, Applied Unificationism, March 3, 2014

 It could be fairly said the defining element of those who identify with the Unification Movement is that at one time or another in our lives, we have been touched by the teachings of Rev. and Mrs. Sun Myung Moon.
 Reflecting on Father’s legacy, I have asked myself what is the core message he strove to leave behind?
 If I had to choose one word to describe Rev. Moon, what would that be?